The Best Denver Photography Spots In 2025 (With Map)

-Whether you’re a professional photographer, looking for a good place to take pictures with your friends or for Instagram, doing a wedding or engagement photoshoot, or looking for indoor or outdoor photography locations in Denver, these spots will not disappoint!
+Whether you’re a professional photographer, looking for a good place to take pictures with your friends or for Instagram, doing a photoshoot for a wedding, engagement, prom or more in indoor or outdoor photography locations, or looking for nature and wildlife photography, these spots will not disappoint!

-Keep reading for Nearby Photo Locations to Denver – Including the most photographed spot in Colorado, and Places to take Pictures in Littleton and Thornton, CO.
+Keep reading for nearby photo locations to Denver – Including the most photographed spot in Colorado, and places to take pictures in Littleton and Thornton, CO, plus places to stay and more tips!

 Map of the Best Denver Photography Spots